 This mighty two-handed sword was first used by the frost giants dwelling in the frozen wastes above Valdimar.
-The Maelstrom functions as an enchanted great sword, but dealing three points of slashing damage instead of the two points dealt by standard black damage.
+The Maelstrom functions as an enchanted greatsword, but dealing three points of slashing damage instead of the two points dealt by standard black damage; Maelstrom does magic red damage when stabbing.
 Due to the unwieldy nature of the frost giant weapon, it must be wielded at all times with both hands.
-In addition to having the ability to deal increased damage, the Player in possession of The Maelstrom is immune to all cold and fire based attacks and effects.
+In addition to having the ability to deal increased damage, the Player in possession of The Maelstrom is immune to all cold and fire-based attacks and effects.
 When striking a Player with The Maelstrom, the wielder is to announce "Maelstrom!".